IntentArchitect/Docs/articles/whats-new/2023/07/index.md

   - **[Blazor account controller proxy module](#blazor-account-controller-proxy-module)** - New module to create a Blazor proxy for interacting with the `Intent.AspNetCore.Identity.AccountController` module.
   - **[CORS is now configuration driven](#code-generated-by-cors-module-is-now-configuration-driven)** - Use configuration to specify any combination of policies.
   - **[Additional SDK options for .csproj files](#additional-sdk-options-for-csproj-files)** - Including `BlazorWebAssembly` and `Worker` SDKs.
+  - **[Fluent Validation Update to 11.6.0](#fluent-validation-update-to-1160)** - Fluent Validation's nuget packages have been updated to version 11.6.0.

 ## Module updates (C#)